Powsin: Overview

-The area features low-rise single-family housing and farmlands, with neighbourhoods of Powsin, Kępa Latoszkowa, Latoszki, Lisy, and Zamość.
+The area features low-rise single-family housing and farmlands, with neighbourhoods of Powsin, Kępa Latoszkowa, Latoszki, Lisy, Stare Kabaty, and Zamość.

 At 31 Przyczółkowa Street stands the Catholic St. Elizabeth Church, dating to the 18th century.
 Within the neighbourhood are also located two small necropoli.
 Nearby are also placed the Powsin Cemetery and the Warsaw Insurgents Cemetery.

 The area includes lakes Lisy, Pod Morgami, Struga, and Torfowiska, as well as ditches Latoszka, Natolin, and Powsin.